razhu/poker/README.md

 Hand: Kh Qh 6h 2h 9h (Flush)

 # Disclaimer
-Project assumes that the below three hands are the only ranks in poker:
+Poker has a bunch of hands but this project assumes that the below three hands are the only hands in poker:

 Hand: Ah As 10c 7d 6s (Pair of Aces) 2As -> 1 point